assessment and recommendations

 Most people think of calories in terms of food, but it is actually a unit of measure of energy.
 That’s why the food (calories) you eat are literally the fuel for your body.

-our nutrition recommendations for this ride
+our nutrition recommendations for this run

 preferably complex carbs

 While it’s important to drink enough to remain hydrated during your training and competition, some people take it too far and drink much more than they should.
-Some people also drink too much in the days leading up to the race, causing them to pee out all of their electrolytes.
+Some people also drink too much in the days leading up to the competition, causing them to pee out all of their electrolytes.
 Significantly over hydrating can lead to a condition called hyponatremia which is serious and sometimes deadly.
 To learn more about hyponatremia, the risks and signs to look for, read this article

 Electrolyte replacement is a critical component of a successful sports nutrition plan.
 Electrolytes create ions (electrically charged particles) in your cellular fluids.
 These ions carry electrical energy that is required for muscle contractions, nerve impulse and many other critical functions.
 But beyond that, electrolytes also help you to retain the fluids you consume to remain properly hydrated.
 Just like eating a bag of salty potato chips causes you to retain water, the same things happens when you have electrolytes (sodium) in your sports nutrition plan.
 Staying hydrated helps to reducing cramping and injuries and will also help you to recover quicker.